quaintrelle7/Alt-Investment/README.md

     3. Add no of NFTs to be minted
 8. If the Tesla S9 model succeeds, those NFTs' prices will soar.
 9. Once the price soars, users can sell NFTs to book their profit.

+Signature request
+Only sign this message if you fully understand the content and trust the requesting site.
+You are signing:
+Message:
+Welcome to OpenSea!

+Click to sign in and accept the OpenSea Terms of Service (https://opensea.io/tos) and Privacy Policy (https://opensea.io/privacy).

+This request will not trigger a blockchain transaction or cost any gas fees.

+Wallet address:
+0x5f54f16b2d6fb43c4f096fca8d896761cfb7c8dc

+Nonce:
+b664a1b4-dba8-49a8-b550-0629760f0e95

+//To-Do
+Restrict Login URLs - Pop-Up the wallet